KingCatherine/KingCatherine.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I recently earned my PhD in [Societal Computing](https://sc.cs.cmu.edu) at Carnegie Mellon University, advised by [Prof. Kathleen M. Carley](http://casos.cs.cmu.edu/bios/carley/carley.html).
+I recently earned my PhD in Societal Computing from Carnegie Mellon University's [Software and Societal Systems Department](https://sc.cs.cmu.edu), advised by [Prof. Kathleen M. Carley](http://casos.cs.cmu.edu/bios/carley/carley.html).
 I study how people encounter and respond to social media misinformation, and how we can design interventions that are not only effective, but also accepted and adopted in real-world settings.

 My work bridges disciplines, and I use a variety of computational social science methods including social network analysis, survey analysis, and user studies.